-If you would like to know pricing, please contact your local Cannonball dealer.
-If you need assistance finding your Cannonball dealer, please send an email to: firstname.lastname@example.org and include your name (optional), city, state and zip code.
+If you would like to know pricing, please contact your local Cannonball® dealer.
+To find your closest dealer(s), please send an email to: firstname.lastname@example.org and include your name (optional), city, state, and zip code.
 Please include your country if you are outside USA.
-(This is the manufacturing site for Cannonball Musical Instruments.
-Instruments are sold only through Cannonball dealers.)

 Please click here to view our 5 year limited warranty.

 Semi-Precious stones come standard with our Professional trumpet and saxophone models.
-We have chosen particular stones that look especially beautiful with different finishes.
+We have chosen particular stones that look especially beautiful with particular finishes.
 Yes!
-You may choose from any stones we have to create your custom look, as long as we know in advance.
-Talk with your Cannonball dealer.
-If you currently have a Cannonball professional trumpet or saxophone, you have the option of replacing the current stones but it can be tricky to remove the stones and can also cause damage to the horn.
-If you are replacing stones, we highly recommend that you pay an experienced technician to remove and replace the stones for you.
-To see our stone page, please go here: Stones Page
+You may request any stones we have to create your custom look, as long as we know in advance.
+Talk with your Cannonball® dealer.
+Mother Nature made each of these amazing stones to be unique and no two stones are exactly alike but the photos will give you an idea of the possibilities.
+For photo examples please see our stones page here: Stones Page

 We believe it is invaluable to have brick-and-mortar music stores in the community.
+There you can play-test your horn before you take it home to be sure it plays to your expectations and so that you can choose the best finish/model for you.
 They can provide service, quality repair and information, as well as lesson opportunities, learning centers, and community programs.
-It’s very important that our customers are happy with the horn not only when they purchase it but for years ahead, and that they can feel confident about the music store in their community who will provide the service they deserve.
+It’s very important to us that you are happy with the horn not only when you purchase it but for years ahead, and that you can feel confident about the music store in your community who will provide the knowledge and service you deserve.

 The Brute® is a finish.
-Cannonball is the originator of this finish.
-See our blog for the full story of The Origin of The Brute .
-The Brute® is available in Big Bell Stone Series® and Vintage Reborn® Series saxophones, and also in 725 and 789RL Big Bell Stone Series® trumpet models.
+Cannonball® is the originator of this finish.
+See our blog for the full story of The Origin of The Brute® .
+The Brute® is available in Big Bell® Stone Series® and Vintage Reborn® Series saxophones.
 Rather than traditional finish, the raw brass is treated with an aging process.
 Each instrument will eventually develop a unique character like an aged brass door knob: a lighter brass color will appear where regularly handled, and the darker color will remain where the instrument is untouched.
 Due to the aging process for creating The Brute®, no two horns are exactly alike.
 It somewhat resembles a patina, with different instruments ranging from gold to deep chestnut.

-YES!
-The finish affects the sound of an instrument.
-However, each player has his or her own unique approach, as well as mouth cavity, tongue position, mouthpiece and set-up, etc. Those unique attributes and approaches have a lot to do with sound - in addition to the different instrument bores - so every finish won't sound the same to every player.
+Yes, the finish affects the sound of an instrument.
+Every finish has different layers of thickness, as well as different resonating properties within the metal finish or lacquer.
+In addition each player has his or her own unique approach as well as mouth cavity, tongue position, mouthpiece and set-up, etc. Those unique attributes and approaches have a lot to do with sound.
 With that in mind, we find the following characteristics generally apply to the particular finish:

 LACQUER: Warm, rich and round

-BLACK NICKEL: Projects very well; has a lot of depth to the sound
+BLACK NICKEL: Projects well; has a lot of depth to the sound

 UNLACQUERED: Vibrant, free blowing and darker